adasq/dropbox-v2-api/EXAMPLES.md

 ### files/upload_session/start ([see docs](https://www.dropbox.com/developers/documentation/http/documentation#files-upload_session-start))
 Upload sessions allow you to upload a single file in one or more requests, for example where the size of the file is greater than 150 MB.
 This call starts a new upload session with the given data.
 You can then use [upload_session/append:2](#filesupload_sessionappend:2-see-docs) to add more data and [upload_session/finish](#filesupload_sessionfinish-see-docs) to save all the data to a file in Dropbox.
 A single request should not upload more than 150 MB.
 The maximum size of a file one can upload to an upload session is 350 GB.
 An upload session can be used for a maximum of 48 hours.
 Attempting to use an UploadSessionStartResult.session_id with [upload_session/append:2](#filesupload_sessionappend:2-see-docs) or [upload_session/finish](#filesupload_sessionfinish-see-docs) more than 48 hours after its creation will return a UploadSessionLookupError.not_found.
+Calls to this endpoint will count as data transport calls for any Dropbox Business teams with a limit on the number of data transport calls allowed per month.
+For more information, see the Data transport limit page.

 ```js
 const stream = dropbox({